avymantech/Masternode/README.md

 ***

 ***Step 10***
-* When prompted to enter your GEN key - press enter
+* When prompted to enter your GEN key - Copy The masternode Genkey earlier generated and press enter

 ![Example-installing](https://i.imgur.com/sLvWd1S.png)
 ***